tvm-contest/devex/README.md

 # FreeTON Notification Service

 FNS (FreeTON Notification Service) is a http service allows you to forward encrypted messages from FreeTON Network to http(s) web services and Telegram.

+## Features

-We guarantee delivery: no one loss even a server or service unavailable.
+* Guarantee delivery: no one loss even a server or service unavailable.
 FNS will repeat to try send a callback until it is done.
 Or until you want to stop it.
+* Easy to use auth system: just press the link and get an access to the private area.
+* Forward messages to http(s) and telegram.
+* Super user permissions for administration the service.
+* Visual pretty interface for quick seach and detect problems.
+* Easy deploy to Kubernetes.
+* API
+* Logging errors and many other things...

 ![image](https://user-images.githubusercontent.com/54890287/137313922-3345660c-b800-4512-a794-7bb206ae775c.png)